 For a small number of fillies that run in the Epsom Oaks, usually not the leading players, the Ribblesdale Stakes ends up being their next challenge.
 Those that perform well in the test at Ascot occasionally find themselves entered in the Irish Oaks the following month.
-Few runners have been able to replicate their success across the Irish Sea, although Bracelet did pull off the rare double in 2014.
+Few runners have been able to replicate their success across the Irish Sea, although Star Catcher and Bracelet did pull off the rare double in 2019 and 2014 respectively.

 THE OAKS A POOR GUIDE